 Our 2020-25 Church Grants priorities include funding for major sustainability/environmental works and buildings projects, and for related professional fees and development work.

 All our grant-making application and assessment processes are now online, with support available from the staff team as required.

 We’ve asked our investment managers to report on sustainability issues whenever they attend our committee meetings and to prepare an updated analysis of the carbon footprint of the portfolio twice a year.
 In 2022, we updated our investment policy, including additional criteria about not investing in companies that needlessly emit excessive quantities of carbon into the atmosphere.
 Our 2023 tendering process for investment managers included specific questions about their approach to environmental issues.

 The charity has c. £30mn invested in property, mainly residential.
 We’ve arranged for our property managers to report quarterly on green audit issues and to develop proposals for improved energy efficiency during the refurbishment of one of the charity’s properties.

 We continue to hold some committee and working group meetings online, with other meetings offered on a hybrid basis.
 Paper copies of reports for Board, committee and working group meetings are no longer produced.
-Our annual review is now an online-only document.
+Our impact report is now an online-only document.
 Our flexible working offer means that most of the small staff team work remotely for the majority of their working week.
 We offer a cycle loan scheme.
 Catering at our events is vegetarian.